Functional Modes of Large Language Models (LLMs) – Explained with Gemini API Examples

 Visual question answering

-Automatic document analysis (charts, receipts, PDFs)
+Automatic document analysis for charts, receipts, and PDFs

-Educational visual tutoring
+Educational visual tutoring systems

-Content moderation and captioning
+Content moderation and image caption generation

 Function Calling Mode – Connecting Language Models with Real-World Actions